 You might want to compete with your nemesis and come out on top.

-In the darkest of times, this will drive you forward.
-When you’re tired and would rather watch Youtube, the idea of getting a B will get you out of bed and stay focused.
+In the darkest of times, this motivation will drive you forward.
+When you’re tired and would rather watch YouTube, the idea of getting a B will get you out of bed and keep you focused.
 When you get a C on your essay, the idea of failure will be unacceptable and you’ll have no choice but to question where you fell short and how you can improve in the future.

-Research shows that extrinsic motivation like rewards are weak reinforces in the short run, and negative reinforcers in the long run.
+Research shows that extrinsic motivation, such as rewards, are weak reinforcers in the short run and negative reinforcers in the long run.